The Campion College Refugee Scholarship

 Education changed his life and we have heard the same story from others who have fled their lives and livelihoods.
 Many of our international students have come from the Sudan, Nigeria, Ghana, Syria and more.
 In 2016 alone, Canada admitted over 46,000 displaced people into this beautiful and welcoming land.
 Many of them are in need of – and yearn for – the opportunities an education can provide.

 In the spirit and teachings of St. Edmund Campion, help us show leadership for these students.
-Please consider giving to the new Campion College Refugee Scholarship or one of our many other excellent initiatives so that for the next century, our college can continue to open our doors to create a community and vestige for those who need it, thanks to those who live their lives in service to others.
+Please consider giving to the new Campion College Refugee Scholarship or one of our many other excellent initiatives so that for the next century, our college can continue to open our doors to create a community and refuge for those who need it, thanks to those who live their lives in service to others.